Amarjit/rust_browser_automation/README.md

 * WebDriver server (e.g., geckodriver for Firefox, chromedriver for Chrome) when using WebDriver clients.
 * The web browser installed on the system
 * Update the code for `caps`, which stands for `capabilities`.
 It is currently set to `firefox` but you can simply update (chrome, edge, safari)
+* Remove the `headless` line of code if you wish to see the browser automation.